-This memorandum provides a summary of the methods used to project water demand for the public water supply systems in the Twin Cities Metropolitan Area.
+This memorandum provides a summary of the methods used to project water demand for the public water supply systems in the Twin Cities metropolitan area.
 This work is being done in support of the regional Master Water Supply Plan update that is currently in progress.
 Presented are the data sources used, assumptions made, and exceptional cases and how they were addressed.

-MILLER, T.P., J.R.
-PETERSON, C.F.
-LENHART, AND Y. NOMURA.
+Miller, T.P.; J.R.
+Peterson; C.F.
+Lenhart; and Y. Nomura.
 2012.
-THE AGRICULTURAL BMP HANDBOOK FOR MINNESOTA.
-MINNESOTA DEPARTMENT OF AGRICULTURE.
+The Agricultural BMP Handbook for Minnesota.
+Minnesota Department of Agriculture.

 The purpose of this handbook is to present the findings of a comprehensive inventory of agricultural Best Management Practices (BMPs) that address water quality impairments in Minnesota.
-This handbook provides water quality practitioners with the information necessary to identify suitable agricultural BMPs for agricultural watershed in Minnesota.
-Website
+This handbook provides water quality practitioners with the information necessary to identify suitable agricultural BMPs for agricultural watersheds in Minnesota.